-When it comes to any custody case, whether it is settled out of court or it is a case where a custody lawyer gets involved – the solution should always be in the best interest of the child.
-When speaking of the “best interests”, there are always factors which influence the ruling when it comes to what the “best” is for the child will depend on the following factors.
+When it comes to any custody case, whether it is settled out of court or it is a case where a child custody attorney gets involved – the solution should always be in the best interest of the child.
+When speaking of the “best interests”, there are always child custody factors which influence the ruling when it comes to what the “best” is for the child will depend on the following factors.
 These assist in reaching an appropriate solution.

 This standard may be difficult to define; however, these are the points which you can consider before rushing to a conclusion:

 Child Custody Factors:

 - If the child is old enough to express a reasonable preference, then the wishes of the child should be considered;